Bijoy99roy/learning-token-extensions/token-extension-anchor/README.md

 It allows you to execute custom logic while transfering tokens.

+**Why can't someone just write custom logic in their contract instead of using the extension?**

+In normal contract one can bypass the custom logic by calling the transfer seperately.
+But TransferHook Extension enfores the logic on transfer level itself.

 ### Test

 - Run a seperate solana-test-validator in seperate terminal